wowwish/functional-programming-with-scala/Notes/Week1.md

 }
 ```

 A block consists of a seuqence of definitions or expressions. __The last element of a block is an expression that defines its value__.
-This return expression can be preceded by _auxillary_ definitions.
+This return expression can be preceded by _auxiliary_ definitions.
 Blocks are themselves an expression and they can appear everywhere an expression can.
 Scala3 also suppports indentation for blocks similar to python instead of braces.
 We can also write the above function like this in Scala3:
 ```
 def sqrt(x: Double) =
   def abs(x: Double): Double = if (x >= 0) x else -x